Skip to main content

 nuon ext browse

 This queries the nuonco GitHub organization for repositories matching the nuon-ext-* naming convention and shows which ones you already have installed.
 Extensions can be installed from any GitHub organization, but browse lists Nuon-authored extensions by default.
+Browse results are filtered to repositories with the nuon-extensions GitHub topic.

 Installing an extension